jenemoore/jenemoore.github.io/content/notes/vimnotes.md

 ---
-title: "Vim"
+title: Vim notes
-type: "post"
+type: post
 date: 2023-02-28
-tags: "vim"
+tags: vim
 ---

 # To Do